csirtgadgets/krenk-protocol/README.md

 6. ext-value.
 An escape value used to extend this attribute.

 ### ext-sensitivity
-Optiona.
+Optional.
 String.
 A means for extending stype.

-6. Data Types
+7. Data Types
 ==
 Multilingual Strings
 --